Brijendrasial/Steamtrades.com-Automated-Bump/README.md

 4.Exit
 ```

 Press 1.
-To enter your steamtrade.com thread url.
-You can enter multiple urls also.
+Enter your steamtrade.com thread url.
+(You can also enter multiple url one by one)

 Press 2.
-To enter your cookie info.
+Enter your cookie info.
+(Enter the content part as shown in image below)

 Press 3.
-Enter sleep time (Specify after how many minutes script will autorun)
+Enter sleep time.
+(Specify after how many minutes script will auto bump)

 ![](http://s17.postimg.org/gccyqf2z3/Untitled.png)